 At least two volumes.
 If you create a new volume after you have already installed Windows, you will have to reinstall Windows before turning on BitLocker.
 One volume is for the operating system drive (typically drive C) that BitLocker will encrypt, and one is for the active volume, which must remain unencrypted to start the computer.
 The size of the active volume must be at least 1.5 gigabytes (GB).
 Both partitions must be formatted with the NTFS file system.

-A TPM configuration available in specific hardware configurations, is a must.
-If your configuration does not permit this feature, you will get a display as such:
+A TPM configuration available in specific hardware configurations is a must.
+If your configuration does not permit this feature, you won’t able to turn it on.

 Prepare your computer for BitLocker Drive Encryption

 To encrypt drives and to verify boot integrity, BitLocker requires at least two partitions.
 These two partitions make up a split-load configuration.
 A split-load configuration separates the main operating system partition from the active system partition from which the computer starts.

 The BitLocker Drive Preparation Tool automates the processes to make the computer ready for BitLocker.
 Creating the second volume that BitLocker requires:

 - Migrating the boot files to the new volume

 When the tool finishes, you must restart the computer to change the system volume to the newly created volume.
 After you restart the computer, the drive will be configured correctly for BitLocker.
 You may also have to initialize the Trusted Platform Module (TPM) before you turn BitLocker on.

 Recover BitLocker encrypted data from a corrupted disk volume